The RIBA Education Fund provides grants to students of architecture in the UK experiencing financial hardship.

 It was initially established by the Architects Registration Council of the United Kingdom (ARCUK) under the Architects Registration Act of 1931, which recognised that funding was a major consideration in the education of architects.
 The act established a levy on annual registration fees to provide scholarships and maintenance grants to assist architecture students.
 As the new Architects Act 1997 did not allow for such levies on the retention fee, the decision was taken to transfer Trusteeship to the RIBA.
-In 1997 the Architects Registration Board (formerly ARCUK) agreed that the assets be transferred to the RIBA Education Fund.
+In 1997 the Architects Registration Board (formerly ARCUK) agreed that the assets be transferred to the RIBA Education Fund (charity number 1063625).

 Annual grant programme